KiandaBPM/docs/content/docs/platform/rules/files/create-a-file-anonymous.md

 ### What’s next ![Idea icon](/images/18.png)

-To find out more about other Table rules go to [Table rules](/docs/platform/rules/tables/).
+To find out more about other File management rules go to [File management rules](/docs/platform/rules/files/).

 To find out more about other rules go to [Rules](/docs/platform/rules/).